 - register for 9 graduate credits per semester during the academic year.

 During the summer session, the GTOP award can only support students admitted into an advanced standing graduate program that requires summer coursework.
 Additionally, students requiring no more than 6 graduate credits of summer coursework to complete degree requirements in the summer session will be considered for GTOP.
 Recipient’s eligibility for GTOP funding is restricted to a maximum of two years of support for Master’s degree study and an additional two years of support for students pursuing doctoral study.
 Doctoral students who enter the University at Albany without advanced standing are limited to four years of support.
 Doctoral students who enter with a Master’s degree or beyond may receive three years of support.

 To initiate the application procedure for the GTOP tuition scholarship, students must submit a GTOP Application Form and a GTOP Certification of Participation Eligibility Form to the Office of Graduate Education, UAB 121.
 The completed Certification of Participation Eligibility Form is held on file and only needs to be completed once.
 Whereas, the GTOP application form must be submitted for each academic year of eligibility.
-Both forms must be returned to the Office of Graduate Education at least one month prior to the start of the semester for which funding is requested.
+Both forms must be returned to the Office of Graduate Education at least one month prior to the start of the initial semester for which funding is requested.
 For returning students, the GTOP Application Form must be submitted by April 15th for the next academic year.
 Late applications will be placed on a wait-list and funded only if funds become available.